KimikaTeorikoa/python-notes-tccm/contents/useful_libs.md

 As you can see, we use some kind of *advanced* `matplotlib` features in this example.
 You can refresh them going back to the [previous chapter](plotting.md).
-We also use the `np.meshgrid` function, which is very useful to generate 2D arrays with the grid points, (`x`,`y`), from the 1D arrays, `x` and `y`.
+For instance, use the `np.meshgrid` function, which generates 2D arrays with the grid points, (`x`,`y`), from the corresponding 1D arrays, `x` and `y`.
 The interpolation method is specified with the `kind` argument, which can take the same values as in the 1D case.

 The above example uses a regular grid, but this is not a requirement.
 Actually, in this case we can use the function `RectBivariateSpline`, which is more efficient.
 This function takes